-ii.
 Requirements for DOE/NNSA and Non-DOE/NNSA FFRDCs Included as a Subrecipient a.
-Authorization for non-DOE/NNSA FFRDCs b.
-Authorization for DOE/NNSA FFRDCs
+Authorization for non-DOE/NNSA FFRDCs The federal agency sponsoring the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
+The use of a FFRDC must be consistent with its authority under its award.

-DOE/NNSA and non-DOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines:
+With the exception of the Idaho National Laboratory (INL), DOE/NNSA and non-DOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines: